Current Students at UC

-Continuing Language students enrolled in a degree offered by the Faculty of Arts and Design are able to have their UC Cross-Institutional Forms approved and signed by the Faculty’s Student Liaison Officers (now located in Building 1, Level B, within Student Central).
-All other continuing language students will need to contact their course convener for approval (to ensure there is sufficient space in their structure, to study a language).
+Continuing Language students enrolled in a degree offered by the Faculty of Arts and Design are able to have their UC Cross-Institutional Forms approved and signed by the Faculty's Administrative Course Conveners (now located in Building 1, Level B, within Student Central).
+All other continuing language students will need to contact their own course convener for approval (to ensure there is sufficient space in their structure, to study a language).

-Continuing students who have already been through the above process and enrolled at ANU in Semester 2 2013, will not be required to complete placement tests or submit new ANU application forms.
+Continuing students who have already been through the above process and enrolled at ANU in 2013 and/or 2014, will not be required to complete placement tests or submit new ANU application forms.
 As long as UC approval for future language units to be completed at ANU, has been given, continuing students will be able to enroll themselves (directly through the ANU system) in the next appropriate language unit.
 Please refer to the following documents from ANU for further information on how to proceed:

 All students with previous language experience are required to take a placement test to determine their individual proficiency.

-Placement Tests for Semester 1 2014 language enrolments at ANU will take place during O Week (10th-14th February 2014).
-Exact dates and locations will be confirmed here shortly.
+Placement Tests for language enrolments at ANU will take place during Orientation Week of each semester.
+ANU principal dates are available online at http://about.anu.edu.au/principal-dates/semester-dates

 All applicants will be contacted by ANU and will be allocated a student ID and email address along with instructions on how to undertake the placement test.